stnert/check_systemd/README-template.md

 Nagios / Icinga monitoring plugin to check systemd for failed units.

-This Python script will report a degraded system to Nagios / Icinage.
+This Python script will report a degraded system to Nagios / Icinga.
 It requires only the nagiosplugin library.

 You can also test a single service with -s parameter.